Ohio to use last of lethal drug supply for execution Wednesday

 Mitts would be the 26th person executed in the United States so far this year and the third in Ohio.
 There are 146 men and one woman on the state's death row.

-Prison guards have been keeping Mitts under watch around the clock in recent days after an Ohio death row inmate committed suicide in August, three days before his scheduled execution.
+Prison guards have been keeping Mitts under watch around the clock in recent days after an Ohio death row inmate committed suicide in August, three days before he was scheduled to be executed.

-(Reporting By Kim Palmer; Editing by Greg McCune, Ken Wills and David Gregorio)